-Figure 1.
-The locations of the observations in the 1SXPS catalog in Galactic coordinates.
+Fig. 1.- The locations of the observations in the 1SXPS catalog in Galactic coordinates.
 The colors of the points indicate the exposure time included in the catalog.
 The point sizes are larger than the XRT field of view.
+A color version of this figure is available in the electronic version of the paper.

-The XRT contains a CCD detector with a bandpass of 0.3-10 keV, with a peak effective area of 110 cm2 at 1.5 keV.
+The XRT contains a CCD detector with a bandpass of 0.3-10 keV, with a peak effective area of 110 cm at 1.5 keV.
 The field of view has a radius of 12.3', with vignetting at the outer edge reducing the effective area by $\sim 25\%$ (at 1.5 keV); there are also several detector columns permanently masked out due to damage from a micrometeoroid impact of 2005 May 27(Abbey et al. 2006).

-Figure 2.
-Temporal and geometric coverage of the 1SXPS catalog.
+Fig. 2.- Temporal and geometric coverage of the 1SXPS catalog.
 The solid line shows the unique sky coverage of the catalog as a function of exposure time.
-The histogram shows the distribution of exposure times of the observations (gray) and the stacked images (red).
+The histogram shows the distribution of exposure times of the observations (gray) and the stacked images (black; red in the electronic version).

 Two previous XRT point-source catalogs have been produced, which used the routines built into the XIM-AGE software to detect sources.
 The first, Puccetti et al. (2011), analyzed the deepest GRB fields, combining all of the data into a single image per field.
-The second, D'Elia et al. (2013), analysed 7 years of XRT data, considering each observation independently.
+The second, D'Elia et al. (2013), analyzed 7 years of XRT data, considering each observation independently.
 For this catalog we have developed a new detection method capable of detecting fainter sources than these papers, and have conducted a rigorous analysis of our completeness and false positive rate; we have also considered both individual observations and deep images, making this a more complete point source catalog than those of Puccetti et al. (2011) and D'Elia et al. (2013).
 We have produced light curves and variability estimates for every source detected in the catalog.
 These are available through a dedicated website.